MidnightStudioOfficial/Ava/README.md

     pip install -r requirements.txt

 ## Contributing
 If you would like to contribute to the Ava project, please feel free to submit a pull request or open an issue on the GitHub repository.
+The Ava project is an open source initiative that welcomes contributions from the community.
+Whether you want to fix a bug, add a feature, or improve the documentation, you can use the GitHub platform to collaborate with the developers.
+To get started, you can fork the repository, make your changes, and then create a pull request to propose your modifications.
+Alternatively, you can open an issue to report a problem or suggest an enhancement.
+Thank you for your interest and support!
 ## License
 The Ava project is licensed under the MIT License.
 See the LICENSE file for more information.